 The basic idea that one could hold land under the Kings authority and have a legal system to protect it advanced the idea of property rights by law.

 This was the central political posture of John Locke’s 2nd Treatise of Government written in 1688.
-Essentially, Locke was defining the purpose of government as “the protection of private property”.
-It is the fundamental difference that separates those of the western world that use their legal system to protect private property rights as opposed to governments who do not.
-The great differences of western nations economic advancements is that of a central government protected property rights.
+Essentially, Locke was defining the purpose of government as “the protection of private property” and the right of the individual to own property.
+It is the fundamental difference that separates those of the western world that use their legal system to protect if nor advance private property rights as opposed to governments who do not.
+The great differences of western nations economic advancement or variances is that of a central government that protects property rights of individules as opposed to goverments who undermined his or her fate to accumlate private property for ones own personal advancemnt.
 This was established in King William’s Doomsday Book of 1087.
 At least that is my conclusion and interpretation of said.
 Williams great survey remains the standard today in England regarding property rights and similarly in many other advanced western governments under law.
+It has evolved and represents the great counter weight to 20th. centurys denial of individuals property in the form of failed communist and socialist idealogies.